- G2Crowd promised a new way to review software.

 “Why should they censor?
 Their business model is expert review.
 As to your other question: Maybe there are other sides to BW that you do not look at?
 Everybody has a blind spot, I too (perhaps more than one in my case …)”

-To me, this question is simply naive, and I responded with the following:
+To me, this question is merely naive, and I responded with the following:

 “That is simple, so that they don’t offend SAP, if SAP happens to be a funding entity.
 SAP funds all manner of entities such as Diginomica, Gartner to promote false information about SAP.
 But to Jeev Trika’s point, I have no idea if SAP even sponsors G2Crowd.
 As with Gartner, they do not explain who their funders are on their website, preferring to not have their readers know this information.
 The idea that BW is a good application, for anyone but people that make money from it, is simply untenable.